 Salary commitments represent future payments to salaried employees, non-exempt hourly staff, and graduate student employees, and are created for planning and forecasting purposes.
 Commitment lines are not generated in the system for other employees that are paid hourly, including bargaining unit employees and student and temporary workers, nor for supplemental earnings such as housing allowance (HAS and HAP) and supplemental pay (SUP).

-For salaried and non-exempt hourly employees, the rate of pay is entered in the PeopleSoft HR module and then allocated via Oracle labor distribution schedules.
+For salaried and non-exempt hourly staff, the rate of pay is entered in the PeopleSoft HR module and then allocated via Oracle labor distribution schedules.
 For graduate student employees, salary commitments are entered in the PeopleSoft Graduate Financial Support (GFS) module and are posted to Oracle Financials twice a month.
 For additional information on student salary and financial aid commitments, refer to Student Commitments on this page.

 Commitment transactions for salaried employees area updated on a daily basis in Oracle Financials.
 The following changes entered in PeopleSoft HR and Oracle Financials by the transaction deadline will be reflected on Oracle Business Intelligence (OBI) Financial reports run the following day.